Parents in Nigeria are wondering whether the government can keep their schoolgirls safe

 "We did not listen to them and continued running.
 I was limping," she continued.
 "I lost grip of my sister's hand in the confusion.
 I managed to return home in the company of my two classmates but my sister has not been seen since then.
 I believe she was among the girls taken by the gunmen."

-Campaigners from the Bring Back our Girls movement say they are unclear whether the girls went missing or were abducted, which makes it difficult for them to make demands for their return.
+Campaigners from the Bring Back our Girls movement say the Nigerian government has yet to release an official list of those missing and federal agencies have given contradictory information, which makes it difficult for them to make demands for their return.

-"The government has not officially used the word abduction for what happened in Dapchi, unlike Chibok," Bukky Shonibare told CNN.

-"Conflicting accounts and pronouncements from government officials on the whereabouts of the girls has yet to give a clear direction on advocacy efforts for their return," she added.
+"Conflicting accounts and pronouncements from government officials on the whereabouts of the girls has yet to give a clear direction on advocacy efforts for their return," Bukky Shonibare told CNN.

 President Muhammadu Buhari has called the latest incident a "national disaster" and issued an apology, but he faces angry accusations that he cannot keep citizens in the northeast safe, despite his claims that "Boko Haram has been technically defeated."